Patrickengel97/BillionareStatisticsAnalysis/README.md

 ## Report and Discussion

-For a detailed overview, insights, and discussion, refer to the [Report.docx](link-to-report-document).
+For a detailed overview, insights, and discussion, refer to the [ReportPDF.pdf](ReportPDF.pdf).

 ## Contributors